core-wg/draft-dns-over-coap/draft-lenders-dns-over-coap.md

 behavior {{?RFC1034}} by resolving a CNAME until the originally requested resource record type is reached.
 This reduces the number of message exchanges within an LLN.

-The DoC server SHOULD send compact answers, i.e., add additional or authority sections in the DNS reply should only be sent if needed or anticipated that they help the DoC client to reduce additional queries.
+The DoC server SHOULD send compact answers, i.e., additional or authority sections in the DNS response should only be sent if needed or if it is anticipated that they help the DoC client to reduce additional queries.
 Any excessive information MAY be stripped from the DNS response.

 Proxies and caching
 -------------------